Hiwonder-docs/TonyPi-Pro/source/docs/8_vision_gripping_lessons.md

 :::{Note}

-The palm’s servo ID and limits have already been preconfigured before shipment, so users do not need to set them manually.
+The palm's servo ID and limits have already been preconfigured before shipment, so users do not need to set them manually.

 :::

 (1) This lesson can be started after the robotic hands are assembled.
-The specific assembly method refers to [8.
-Vision Gripping Lesson->8.1 Assembly]().
+The specific assembly method refers to [8.1 Assembly](#anchor_8_1).

 (2) Install the WonderEchoPro module.
-Installation instructions can be found in [6.1.2 WonderEcho Pro Installation]().
+Installation instructions can be found in [6.1.2 WonderEcho Pro Installation](6_ai_voice_interaction_course.md#introduction-to-wonderecho-pro).

 (3) Place the color block on a platform 15 cm high.
 The height deviation must not exceed 1 cm, as it may affect functionality.
-You may use the robot’s packaging box as a platform for this activity.
+You may use the robot's packaging box as a platform for this activity.

 ### 8.4.2 Feature Overview